Home

 • "So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do."

 Do you see any merit of reward in that verse?
-It is by the sovereignty of God that Christians are good servants and are moved to do the faithful work of Christ.
-It is by 'His Work' within us (not our own) that we both have the will to do, and are wherewithal to do it.
+It is by the sovereignty of God that Christians are good servants and are moved to do the faithful work that Christ has given us to do.
+It is by 'His Work' within us, rather than our own, that we both live and have the will and wherewithal to do.
 What then is this bema seat a test or judgment of?
 God's own work in us?
-If that is the case, then we shall all receive a full reward, because Christ's work is a perfect work in us.
+Yes!
+And if that is the case, then we shall all receive a full reward, because Christ's work is a perfect work in us.
 All credit goes to Him, and we thus merit nothing of our own.
 This is not mere speculation on our part, for God is not silent on this matter.

 Philippians 2:13